 Experts Continue Their Studies at “Thoma University”

-When an electrician from Thoma visits your business, you’re looking at a technician who has received formal training and years of experience.
+When an electrician from Thoma Electric visits your business, you’re looking at a technician who has received formal training and years of experience.

 NECA together with the IBEW sponsor one of the best electrical vocational programs in the USA.
 In this program electrical apprentices receive 8,000 hours of on the job training and spend 1,200 hours in the classroom during a 5-year program and work with various contractors learning new experiences.
 During their training, they must maintain a minimum 70 percent homework and test score level, and they receive monthly evaluation reports to gauge their work ethic, punctuality, dress, attitude, aptitude for the work and ability to get along with others.